Lostlitus/notes/cpp/concepts.md

 }
 ```

-This example is the simplified version of the example given above, but much
+This example is idential to the *minus1* example given above, but much simpler.
-simpler.
-First, it omits the `parameter list` and replaces it with `auto`
+First, it omits the `parameter list` and replaces it with `auto` keyword.
-keyword.
-Second, it omits the `requires clause` and the concept is placed
+Second, it omits the `requires clause` and now the concept is placed before the
-before the `auto` keyword.
+`auto` keyword.

 ## Other benefits